All Episodes

 That's a good thing.

-And you're also warning people about worst-case scenarios so that they can make the proper preparations.
+And you're also warning people about worst case scenarios so that they can make the proper preparations.

-They can be safe, their families can be safe.
+They can be safe.

 You don't want people dying in these incidents.